 Now, once you put your memories in perspective, things will begin to surface.
 This will show you what you value.

-Second Exercise for Exploring the Negative
+Second Exercise for Exploring What We Fear

 We do not recommend moving to the second exercise until after working with positive memories weekly for at least 3 months.
 Once you have a solid foundation for positive memories, then you are ready to venture into the darker territory.